stuerp/foo_uie_playlist_tree/docs/README.md

 `Rename`

 Allows you to rename the highlighted item.
+You can not rename a playlist that is [locked for renaming](#rename-playlist).
+The menu item will be disabled.

 `Remove`

-Removes the highlighted item.
+Allows you to remove the highlighted item.
+You can not remove a playlist that is [locked for removal](#remove-playlist).
+The menu item will be disabled.

+A folder that contains at least one playlist that is [locked for removal](#remove-playlist) can not be removed.

 > [!Note]
 > Removing a folder also removes all the items it contains.
+> A click with the middle mouse button will also remove the highlighed item.

 `Sort`